qdrant/landing_page/qdrant-landing/content/articles/cross-encoder-integration-gsoc.md

 ## Outcomes and Future Improvements

 By the end of my project, I successfully added cross-encoders to the FastEmbed library, allowing users to re-rank search results based on relevance scores.
 This enhancement opens up new possibilities for applications that rely on contextual ranking, such as search engines and recommendation systems.
+This functionality will be available as of FastEmbed `0.4.0`.

 Some areas for future improvements include:
 - Expanding Model Support: We could add more cross-encoder models, especially from the sentence transformers library, to give users more options.